DandyMan007/BitBurner/README.md

 Figuring this out

 I am really bad at this coding stuff and have stolen most of what I am currently using.
 I am trying to learn and make all of this work niceley and would really like some help.

+I want to just run mcp.js and have everything else run